 How Many People Visit Nauru Each Year?

-Between 150-200.
+Between 150-200m, making it the least visited country in the world officially.
 Because almost everyone needs a visa, it’s easy to track.
 160 in 2018 for example.
 That being said, there are a lot of Australians who live and work there, so I was still surprised how many foreigners were on the island.
 It’s different from a place like Micronesia, where you really are often the only foreigner in the country!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!